ckan/ckan/doc/maintaining/datastore.rst

         "year": [2005, {"gte": 2010, "lte": 2019}]
     }

-This will return records with year = 2005 OR between 2010 and 2019.
+This will match records with year = 2005 OR between 2010 and 2019.

 A list filters value may be used to combine filters with an OR instead of an AND::